 2. To Treat And Prevent Powdery Mildew

-Powdery mildew is a white fungal infection which is mainly found on vegetables like pumpkin, courgettes, cucumber, peas, beans and even swiss chard.
+Powdery mildew is a white fungal infection which is mainly found on vegetables like pumpkin, courgettes, cucumber, peas, beans and even Swiss chard.
 It can also attack flowering plants like impatiens, lilacs and zinnias.

-To treat make a spray of 1 tablespoon of baking soda, 1 gallon of water, 1 tablespoon of vegetable oil and 1 tablespoon of dishwashing liquid.
+Mix 1 tablespoon of baking soda, 1 gallon of water, 1 tablespoon of vegetable oil and 1 tablespoon of dishwashing liquid.
 Spray this onto your plants weekly and try to apply on overcast days to avoid burning the foliage.

-3. To Control Cabbage Green Caterpillar
+3. To Control Cabbage Green Caterpillar Or Cabbage Worms

 These bright green caterpillars are the larvae of the white cabbage butterfly and love to munch on your brassicas like broccoli, cauliflower and cabbages.